 It is indeed possible to have done that.
 Arguing as in the proof of Proposition~\ref{prop:monot}, we can conclude that in the upper semi-neighborhood of the point~$q$ and in the lower semi-neighborhood of~$O$ the derivative under consideration is positive.
-Concerning the lower semi-neighborhood of the point~$O$, when choosing~$U$, we could assure that the image of this segment under the monodromy map from~$\Si$ to itself have one endpoint at~$\partial \tilde{U}$.
-For the segment~$\Gamma$ we can argue analogously: take the upper semi-neighborhood of~$q$ where the derivative in parameter is positive, consider the image of the upper endpoint of this semi-neighborhood under the monodromy map, and crop~$\tilde{U}$ in such a way that this point be at the new boundary.
+Concerning the lower semi-neighborhood of the point~$O$, when choosing~$U$, we could ensure that the image of this semi-neighborhood under the monodromy map from~$\Si$ to itself have one endpoint at~$\partial \tilde{U}$.
+For the segment~$\Gamma$ we can argue analogously: take the upper semi-neighborhood of~$q$ where the derivative in the parameter is positive, consider the image of the upper endpoint of this semi-neighborhood under the monodromy map, and crop~$\tilde{U}$ in such a way that this point is at the new boundary.

 We can now modify the family.
 Consider the cylinder~$C$ and the coordinates~$x,y$ on it in which all vector fields of our family appear constant and horizontal.
 Let

 \begin{itemize}